As an award-winning top 150 law firm, with over 250 staff based in offices across the country, you're never far from the advice you need.

 Claire is widely recognised for her extensive experience in clinical negligence and is often recommended by her clients, peers and medical experts.
 Due to the nature of their injuries, many of Claire’s clients are in need of immediate treatment, equipment or accommodation, and in those cases Claire’s priority is to obtain an early payment of compensation so that her clients can access their needs as the claim progresses.

 Claire joined Stephensons in 2009, progressed to associate solicitor in 2012 and was appointed as a Partner in 2016.
-The clinical negligence team at Stephensons consists of over 30 staff and Claire has taken on an increasing supervisory and managerial role in recent times, although she has continued to handle a caseload of complex and high value cases.
+Claire has taken on an increasing supervisory and managerial role in recent times, although she has continued to handle a caseload of complex and high value cases.

 Claire secured damages of £7 million for the catastrophic brain injury suffered by her claimant after a delay in diagnosing meningitis.
 The claimant was completely dependent on others for all aspects of his life, he required specially adapted accommodation and various aids, equipment and therapies.